camunda/camunda-docs-manual/content/reference/rest/filter/post-execute-count.md

 Request Body:

 <div class="alert alert-warning" role="alert">
-  <strong>Note:</strong> The examples shows a task filter.
+  <strong>Note:</strong> The examples show a task filter.
 So the request body corresponds
   to a task query.
 For other resource types the request body will differ.
 </div>